Boating Adventures a Pontoon Was Made For

 Fun and Easy Fishing Trips

-Casting and cruising is a breeze from the deck of a pontoon.
+Casting and cruising are a breeze from the deck of a pontoon.

+There are no better boating adventures than fishing boating adventures.
 Pontoons have a lot of room on deck, as well as a lot of storage — two things atop the wish list of everyone with a rod and a reel.
 Unless you’re a super-serious fisherman, a pontoon provides all the same capabilities as most boats people fish from.
 The ample deck space gives anglers a lot of room to move around and maneuver to reel in fish.
 The stability of the dual hull design offers secure footing not found in deep Vees.
-If fishing is your thing, you can buy a pontoon customized with a fishing-friendly floorplan that may include amenities such as livewells, fishfinders, fishing chairs and rod and tackle holders.
-Some may even be outfitted with a second, trolling motor for freshwater fishing days.
+If fishing is your thing, you can buy a pontoon customized with a fishing-friendly floorplan that may include amenities such as livewells, fishfinders, fishing chairs, and rod and tackle holders.
+Some may even be outfitted with a second trolling motor for freshwater fishing days.

 Fishing from a pontoon is spacious, stable and relaxing, with plenty of storage for your equipment, and your catch.